Peter537/Soft2-Eksamensopgave/documentation/project/requirements/technical-stories.md

 **Size:** M
 **Priority:** Low
-**TS-8:** Set Up SonarQube for Static Code Analysis
+**TS-8:** Set Up StyleCop for Static Code Analysis
 **As an** Udvikler
-**I want** to set up SonarQube for static code analysis so that code quality gates are enforced before merges, reducing technical debt in services.
+**I want** to set up StyleCop for static code analysis so that code quality gates are enforced before merges, reducing technical debt in services.
-**AC-1:** Configure SonarQube server and scanner.
+**AC-1:** Configure StyleCop rules and settings.
 **AC-2:** Run scans on PRs.
 **AC-3:** Block merges on quality gate failures.